-- transmitted frequency, per para.
-A.3.2.1;

-- transmitter power output, per para.
-A.3.2.2.1; and

-- digital message, per para.
+- a) transmitted frequency, per para.
+A.3.2.1; - b) transmitter power output, per para.
+A.3.2.2.1; and - c) digital message, per para.
 A.3.1.4.

 The 18-sample analysis window of the stability calculations is advanced in time through the period such that each succeeding data set includes the latest frequency sample and drops the earliest one.
-A 15-minute warm-up is allowed at the beginning of the test, after which measurements shall start, except ELT(DT)s for which measurements shall start immediately after beacon activation.
+A 15-minute warm-up is allowed at the beginning of the test, after which measurements shall start, except ELT(DT)s, for which measurements shall start immediately after beacon activation.

 When a battery replacement is required, two separate tests shall be performed.
 The up-ramp test is from t{start} to point D (see Figure A.1) and the down-ramp test is from point C to t{stop} .
-Before point C of the down-ramp, the beacon under test, while turned off, is to stabilize for 2 hours at $+55^{\circ}\text{C}$ and is then turned on and allowed a 15 minute warm-up period (except ELT(DT)s).
+Before point C of the down-ramp, the beacon under test, while turned off, is to stabilize for 2 hours at +55°C and is then turned on and allowed a 15 minute warm-up period (except ELT(DT)s, for which measurements shall start immediately after beacon activation).